 “Families often spend a lot of money on new toys for their children and cannot afford to wake up one morning, after bad weather, to find them soaked in a foot of dirty flood water.
 The other aspect people need to consider is insurance.
-Sometime, Christmas gifts can mount up to a high value if plasma TVs, games consoles and smart phones are involved.”
+Sometimes, Christmas gifts can mount up to a high value if plasma TVs, games consoles and smartphones are involved.”

 Richfords Fire & Flood is, therefore, asking people to check their household contents insurance to make sure that the value of anything they are keeping in the house ahead of the 25th December is covered.

 Put all gifts upstairs or right out of the way of risk,

 Keep gifts out of sight of windows (theft risk),

 Keep all receipts for gifts,

 Have a happy Christmas on the big day.